MEETING SUSTAINABILITY GOALS

-Additionally, to ensure our wood fiber procurement practices are sustainable, we participate in SFI (Sustainable Forestry Initiative) and FSC (Forest Stewardship Council) chain of custody (COC) certification.
+Additionally, to ensure our wood fiber procurement practices are sustainable, we participate in SFI (Sustainable Forestry Initiative) chain of custody (COC) certification.
 Internationally recognized forest certification standards provide customers and stakeholders with an objective, third-party determination of whether companies are implementing sustainable forestry practices and making products that come from legal and well-managed sources.
 We are vocal supporters of the importance of these standards and the use of independent, third-party audits to verify compliance and promote sustainable forestry around the world.

 SMARTLAM JOINS OUR PARTNERS IN BEING RESPONSIBLE STEWARDS OF OUR ENVIRONMENT.

 • Mass timber best practices

 • Research collaboration

 We support communities through the creation of lower carbon footprints for commercial and residential buildings

 We support our clients: